jepiqueau/jepiqueau.github.io/_posts/2023-08-26-Ionic7Angular-SQLite-CRUD-App.md

 # Ionic 7 SQLite Database CRUD App Example Tutorial using Angular and @capacitor-community/sqlite
 ---

-*last updated on February 8, 2024 by Quéau Jean Pierre*
+*last updated on April 9, 2024 by Quéau Jean Pierre*

 In that tutorial we will learned how to create a Ionic7/Angular basic CRUD application and implement the @capacitor-community/sqlite plugin to store the data in a SQLite database.